everpub/openscienceprize/proposal.md

 and founded the [Recast](https://github.com/recast-hep) project aimed at making analysis of particle physics data analysis reproducible and reusable.

-[Lukas Heinrich](https://github.com/lukasheinrich) is a  is a experimental particle physicist involved in bringing reproducibility and reusability to the LHC experiments at CERN as the lead developer of the [Recast](https://github.com/recast-hep) project.
+[Lukas Heinrich](https://github.com/lukasheinrich) is a experimental particle physicist involved in bringing reproducibility and reusability to the LHC experiments at CERN as the lead developer of the [Recast](https://github.com/recast-hep) project.